Locally integrable cross sections and their intersection covolume: Introduction

 \subsection{Cross sections, intensity and transverse measures}

-Cross sections provide a way to reduce the continuous dynamics of a locally compact second countable (lcsc) unimodular group to a countable equivalence relation, while retaining key quantitative invariants.
+Cross sections provide a way to reduce the continuous dynamics of an lcsc unimodular group to a countable equivalence relation, while retaining key quantitative invariants.
 They appear naturally in point processes, ergodic theory, aperiodic order, and other related fields.
 Formally, let \(G\) be an lcsc unimodular group acting in a measure preserving way on a standard probability space \(\left(X,\mu\right)\).
 A {\bf cross section} is a Borel set \(Y\subset X\) meeting every \(G\)-orbit, such that each {\bf return times set}

 is locally finite.
 The {\bf return times set} of \(Y\) itself is the symmetric set

 Every cross section carries a natural {\bf transverse measure} \(\mu_{Y}\), analogous to the Palm measure of point process theory, which will be introduced in detail in Section~\ref{sct:transverse}.
 Its total mass defines the {\bf intensity}